 A: Yes, there are some common requirements related to insurance and safety of operation:

-- Participate in the DMV Employer Pull-Notice System.
+- Carriers who have employees must have workers compensation insurance on file with the CPUC.
+Participate in the DMV Employer Pull-Notice System.

 - Participate in the PUC's drug and alcohol testing program.

 - For any vehicle seating more than 10 (including the driver), the CPUC will request for a CHP safety inspection for your vehicle(s)

 Q: What are the liability insurance requirements for PSC and TCP operators?